georgeyiasemis/Mirror-Descent-and-Interacting-Mirror-Descent/README.md

 ### Dependencies

-Several Python packages are required to be install in order to run this code on your local machine:
+Several Python packages are required to be installed in order to run this code on your local machine:

 ```
 numpy